rohan843/GameRecommenderEngine/README.md

 ### Home Page

+The home page has the following functional components:
+1. **Favourite Genres**: 3 genres displayed at the top, which are the top 3 genres the user likes.
+2. **Your Recommendations**: The games that are most suited to the user's profile (i.e., the user's genre preferences).
+3. **Editor's Choices**: 4 games hand picked by the editors, common to all users.
+4. **Other Users Also Liked**: These are the games that users similar to the current user liked.

 ### Community Stats Page

+This page gives the number of games and the number of users in the database.
+The number of users includes the *null user* (user id = -1) and the *new user* (user id = -2).

 ### Similar User Page

+This page gives the id's of the users who are similar to the current user.
+This is done for all users, including the case when the user is signed out.
+This is because the user id of a signed out user is -1, and corresponding to the profile of user id -1, recommendations can still be found.
+This page is mainly intended as a page to suggest friends to the user for jointly playing the games, or, to interact.

+Note that clicking the user ids of the suggested users has no effect.
+The user ids are recommended based on the current user's profile.

 ### Store Page

+This page has the following functional components:
+1. **Favourite Genres**: 3 genres displayed at the top, which are the top 3 genres the user likes.
+2. **6 Games at the top**: These are the top 6 games that the user would like.
+3. **Top 10 Recommendations**: These are 10 recommended games the user would like, based on her profile.
+4. **Featured Games**: Just like the home screen, these 4 games are the 4 hand picked games, chosen by the editors.
+They are common to all the users.
+5. **Most Popular**: These are the games that are recommended to the user, based on the preferences of the users similar to the current user.

 ### Catalog Page

+This page has the following functional components:
+1. **Favourite Genres**: 3 genres displayed at the top, which are the top 3 genres the user likes.
+2. **Recommendations**: These are the games that are recommended to the current user, based on the user's profile.
+3. **Category Menu**: This menu lists some genres.
+The user can search for relevant games having any of these genres.
+More on this is covered in the section 'Genre Based Search'.
+4. **Other Users Also Liked**: These are the games that users similar to the current user liked.

 ### Owned Games Page

+This page displays the games owned by a user.
+Games are added to this page when a user presses the 'Buy' button.
+As it may take some time for the corresponding UserAction to be processed, the 'Update List' button is provided to reload the page.
+Buying an owned game doesn't affect anything.

 ### Signins